Hildebrand Law, P.C. mobile logo

 Therefore, the Court ruled that it would be unfair not to require Charles to reimburse Margrethe.
 The Court said that Margrethe should be awarded either the actual amount she paid for Charles’ education and living expenses, or else the amount she would have received had he paid for her to get her master’s degree, whichever was less.
 It sent the case back to the lower court to determine the amount of the award.

 If you need information about enforcing a promise in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.